guidolore/international-coordination/README.md

 # international-coordination
-Codes for "Global Price Shocks and International Monetary Coordination"
+Codes for "Global Price Shocks and International Monetary Coordination" by Guerrieri, Lorenzoni, Werning (2025)

 equil-nash-coord solves the baseline model with tradable and non tradable goods